dragonwasrobot/dragonwasrobot.github.io/_posts/2016-09-14-an-introduction-to-information-security.md

 websites.
 However, browsers may also collect data about you thus invading your privacy.

-Personally, I've just switched to [Brave](https://www.brave.com/), which is an open source browser that blocks harmful advertisements, uses HTTPS for all connections and blocks tracking cookies and pixels.
+Personally, I have just switched to [Brave](https://www.brave.com/), which is an open source browser that blocks harmful advertisements, uses HTTPS for all connections and blocks tracking cookies and pixels.
 It is just as easy to use as Google Chrome or Firefox but has been designed with security and privacy in mind